brajeshwar/brajeshwar.github.io/_posts/2009/2009-02-01-free-air-apps-goair-livequotes.md

----
-layout: post
-title: Free AIR apps for Gmail and Stock Quotes
+# Free AIR apps for Gmail and Stock Quotes
----

 Rohit Singal from <a href="http://sourcebits.com/">Sourcebits</a> Technologies emailed me to let me know of the release of their two Free AIR Apps -- <a href="http://sourcebits.com/goair/">GoAir</a> and <a href="http://sourcebits.com/livequotes/">Live Quotes</a>.